rsksmart/rsk-powhsm/docs/protocol.md

 // defined by the RSK protocol (it must include the bitcoin merged mining
 // header, the bitcoin coinbase transaction and the bitcoin merged mining
 // merkle proof).
+// (**) the ith element (with 0 <= i < n, n being the number of blocks)
+// must be an array with up to 10 elements, each of these being the binary
+// serialization - same as in (*) - of a brother of the ith block.
+// We say a block B' is a brother of block B iff:
+// i) B' and B have the same parent block, and
+// ii) B' is a valid block,
+// iii) B and B' are distinct
+// For each block, the list of brothers must not contain duplicates.
+// The order of the brothers is not relevant.
 ```

 #### Response